nayakan/Design-Patterns/Strategy Pattern/Scribe.md

 STRATEGY PATTERN:

-Design Principle #1 : ENCAPSULATE WHAT VARIES
+Design Principle #1 : Encapsulate what varies.

 Identify the aspects of your code that vary and separate them from what stays the same.
 (fly and quack in our example)